Heat Mapping the Best Locations

 - Select the question How much do you like lemonade?
 (This was the very first question (Q1) from XM Essentials 1, Exercise A: Creating a Project.)

-- Click the red minus sign ( – ) that appears to the right of the question.
+- Click the red minus sign ( – ) that appears to the left of the question.
 It will be sent to the trash at the bottom of your survey.

 Extra Credit: Restoring Deleted Questions